avg —

 Instructions

-I make the yeast starter: dissolve the yeast in the warm milk, add the sugar and 2 tablespoons of flour from the total measured amount.
-Stir, cover with a lid, and place in a warm spot.
-Small flour lumps will dissolve naturally during fermentation.
+In a separate small bowl I dissolve the yeast in the milk.
+I add the sugar and 2 tablespoons of flour from the total amount.
+I stir and leave it in a warm place, covered with a lid.
+There is no need to break up the flour lumps that form – they will dissolve on their own during fermentation.

-I pour the foaming starter into a large mixing bowl and add the sour cream.
+I pour the starter into a mixing bowl and add the sour cream – sour cream gives the rich dough the right "tenderness" and a characteristic "homemade" flavour.

-I cover the bowl with a towel folded in several layers and place in a warm spot for the rise.
+I cover the dough with a towel folded into several layers and leave it in a warm place to rise – a warm spot (near a radiator or by the stove) speeds up the work of the yeast.

 Tips